-No Highlands Trail map available at this time.
+No complete Highlands Trail map available at this time.
 See "North Jersey Trails" map in our map store

 Length: 33.4 miles Click on the icons in the text below for photos.